Coffee Ripple Coffee Cake

 - Pour half of the batter into a greased and floured 10-in. fluted tube pan.
 Sprinkle with walnut mixture.
 Top with remaining batter.

-- Bake at 350° for 45-55 minutes or until a toothpick inserted near the center comes out clean.
+- Bake at 350° for 45-55 minutes or until a toothpick inserted in the center comes out clean.
 Cool for 10 minutes before removing from pan to a wire rack to cool completely.
 Combine glaze ingredients until smooth; drizzle over cake.
-Yield: 12 servings.